mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 <!--more-->
 ---

-## Introduction
+## Running a business, on the go!

 Instamojo provides free payment gateway in India.
 Trusted by 5,00,000+ Indian Businesses, 100% Secure, No setup cost, No maintenance cost.
 Instamojo offers some great tools that can not only help you manage your business efficiently but also help you grow your business.

-## Problems with Instamojo web

-Merchants couldn’t see their new sales on mobile, so they had no way of tracking their realtime earnings on the go.
+Since launch in 2012, Instamojo was primarily a web product, offering payment related features to SMB owners with internet access.
+However, by mid 2016-17 the story of internet access in India was much different.
+Thanks to the insane sales of reliance JIO connections and availability of cheap and good android phones, internet was suddenly everywhere.
+Everyone owned a smartphone, and interesting new businesses sprawled around on facebook pages and whatsapp groups.

 At Instamojo, we had conducted user research and surveys across tier-1 & tier-2 cities in India.
 We found 80% of the SMB merchants had a smartphone with 3G connectivity, and only around 15% of them had laptops/desktops.
+We also recieved a lot of requests from existing intamojo merchants that they couldn’t see their new sales on mobile, so they had no way of tracking their realtime earnings on the go.

 This put forth a strong use-case for an Android app that enables merchants to conduct day-to-day commerce on their phones.
 Up until this point, there was no android app for merchants.
 They were only notified of new sales through email, like the one below.